 * Logged-in user or commenter (no cache)

-Note that URLs with query strings are automatically exempt from Batcache.
+Note that most URLs with query strings are automatically exempt from Batcache caching.
+(Query string variables tend to signal dynamic input that informs dynamic output, so we provide an uncached result every time.)
 This can be undesirable in many cases as popular pages linked to with query strings can significantly reduce the effectiveness of our caching setup and can affect the overall performance of your site.

 Avoid server-side operations #